The Man Who Came to Dinner: Synopsis

 Whiteside encourages June Stanley to elope with a young union organizer whom her father disapproves of, and Richard to run away and pursue his dream of becoming a photographer.
 Lorraine arrives, and Maggie instantly suspects Whiteside's efforts to interfere with her and Bert.
 Whiteside and Maggie then receive a visit from their friend, noted British actor and playwright Beverly Carlton.
 Maggie learns Beverly can do a great impression of Lord Bottomley, an English lord whom Lorraine is desperate to marry.
 She gets Beverly to call Lorraine from the train station and pretend to be Lord Bottomley proposing, to get Lorraine to leave.
-However, Lorraine soon sees through the ruse.
-When Lorraine realizes Maggie's involvement she starts to seduce Bert as revenge.
+However, Whiteside soon sees through the ruse and when Lorraine realizes Maggie's involvement, she starts to seduce Bert as revenge.

 The next day, Christmas, Bert is enthralled with Lorraine, and Maggie, hurt by Whiteside's betrayal, tells him she is quitting.
 Feeling guilty, Sherry tries to think of a way to get Lorraine out of Mesalia.
 He gets help from an unexpected visit by his friend, movie comedian Banjo.
 Mr. Stanley, however, furious at Whiteside's interference with his family, has now ordered Sherry's eviction from the house and gives him fifteen minutes to leave.
 All looks hopeless until an Egyptian mummy case is delivered to Whiteside (a Christmas gift from the Khedive of Egypt).
 Whiteside and Banjo manage to trick Lorraine into the mummy case and shut her inside.
 Sherry then sees a photo of Harriet Stanley when she was younger, and recognizes her as a famous axe murderer.
 Using this information, he blackmails Mr. Stanley into helping them get the case onto Banjo's plane.

 Whiteside now stands, telling Maggie she is free to marry Bert and prepares to return to New York by train.
 Unfortunately, as he is leaving the house, he slips on another patch of ice, injuring himself again.
 He is carried back inside the house screaming as the curtain falls.